wifisensing/PicoScenes-Manual/source/installation.rst

     - For the N2x0 series, MIMO cable is an easy way to achieve MIMO and phased array, although it has a narrow bandwidth.
     - For clock synchronization, the OctoClock-G from EttusResearch is a cost-effective choice that distributes GPS-disciplined clocks to up to eight USRP devices.

-Verify the installation of the USRP hardware
+Verifying the Hardware Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There is a four-stage verification process to ensure that your USRP is ready for PicoScenes.
+To ensure that your USRP is ready for PicoScenes, follow the four-stage verification process outlined below.

-Confirm the hardware connection
+Verify Hardware Connection
 *********************************

-Open a terminal and run the following command
+Open a terminal and execute the following command:

 .. code-block:: bash

         uhd_find_devices

-`uhd_find_devices` is the device discovery program provided by UHD.
+The `uhd_find_devices` command is provided by UHD as a device discovery program.
 It will list all the connected USRP devices.
-If a device is not shown in the list, you should refer to the USRP manual to check the hardware connection.
+If your device is not displayed, refer to the USRP manual to check the hardware connection.

-Confirm the firmware version
+Verify Firmware Version
 *********************************

+Open a terminal and execute the following command:

 .. code-block:: bash

         uhd_usrp_probe

-`uhd_usrp_probe` prints the hardware details of all connected devices.
-It also checks whether the devices' firmwares are consistent with the UHD software installed on the host computer.
-If the inconsistency is detected, you may use `uhd_image_loader` command to flash the latest firmwares to the USRP:
+The `uhd_usrp_probe` command prints the hardware details of all connected devices and checks whether the devices' firmware versions are consistent with the UHD software installed on the host computer.
+If any inconsistencies are detected, you can use the `uhd_image_loader` command to flash the latest firmware to the USRP:

-For the USRP N2x0 device, run:
+For USRP N2x0 devices, run:

 .. code-block:: bash

     uhd_image_loader --args=type=usrp2

-For the USRP X3x0 device, run:
+For USRP X3x0 devices, run:

 .. code-block:: bash

     uhd_image_loader --args=type=x300

-Confirm the signal reception (Rx)
+Verify The Signal Reception (RX)
 *********************************

-Use UHD's `uhd_fft` command to check whether your USRP can receive the signal:
+Use UHD's `uhd_fft` command to check if your USRP can receive the signal.
+Execute the following command:

 .. code-block:: bash

     uhd_fft --args="ADDRESS_STRING" -f 2412e6 -s 20e6

-where `ADDRESS_STRING` is the USRP identification string.
-You may refer `USPR Common Device Identifiers <https://files.ettus.com/manual/page_identification.html#id_identifying_common>`_ for more details.
+Replace `ADDRESS_STRING` with the USRP identification string.
+For more details, refer to the `USPR Common Device Identifiers <https://files.ettus.com/manual/page_identification.html#id_identifying_common>`_.

-Perform Tx/Rx Self calibration (for USRP N2x0, X3x0 and N3x0 users)
+Perform Tx/Rx Self-Calibration (for USRP N2x0, X3x0, and N3x0 users)
 ***********************************************************************

-The uncalibrated daughterboards have *very* serious signal distortion!
-Users should follow `Device Calibration <https://files.ettus.com/manual/page_calibration.html>`_ to perform the self-calibrations for EACH daughterboard.
-Pursuing the best signal quality, the frequency range of the calibration should cover the range of your measurement.
+Uncalibrated daughterboards can introduce *serious* signal distortion.
+Users should follow the `Device Calibration <https://files.ettus.com/manual/page_calibration.html>`_ section to perform self-calibrations for EACH daughterboard.
+To achieve the best signal quality, calibrate the frequency range that covers your intended measurements.

 Installation of HackRF One
 ++++++++++++++++++++++++++++++++++++++++++++++++